 | Policy 3-040 | Capital Inventory Form A | Capital Inventory Form B | Instructions for Capital Inventory Procedures | Basic Inventory Information | Security and Accountability for University Equipment | Grants Management Essentials Training | Ask Us Property |

 Discussion: When our University business travelers are out of town on business, they may rent a car if it is necessary to their business purpose.
-In some major metropolitan cities, public transportation or taxis may be more appropriate, especially where hotel properties charge for parking.
-The best way to rent a car is to use the State negotiated contracts, and reserve and pay for the car with a corporate Diners Card.
-Our Onsite Travel Agents are able to help our travelers reserve appropriate Car Rental rates.
+In some major metropolitan cities, public transportation or taxis may be more appropriate, especially where hotel properties charge for parking. .
+The best way to rent a car is to use the State negotiated contracts by contacting the Onsite Travel Agents who are able to help our travelers reserve appropriate Car Rental rates.
 Departments should be aware of current Risk Management guidelines regarding Car Rentals.

 Cardholder Agreement Form:

 Discussion: The Cardholder Agreement is used to communicate the personal responsibilities of the cardholder before the cardholder is actually issued a PCard.
 This form will be distributed by the Purchasing Card program as part of Cardholder mandatory training.
 Outside of Cardholder training, this form will not need to be used.